 Texas At-Fault Accident Laws

 Every state has different laws regarding how it will deal with car accident claims and insurance liability.
 Most systems fall into two classes: “at-fault” and “no-fault.”
 The law in the state where you live will determine who is responsible for paying for an automobile accident – you or the other driver.
-Learn how Texas’s at-fault car accident law works to know what to expect from your car insurance claims process.
+Learn from our personal injury lawyers how Texas’s at-fault car accident law works to know what to expect from your car insurance claims process.

 What Is an At-Fault Car Accident Law?

 All but 12 states use an at-fault law to determine car accident liability.
 In an at-fault car insurance state, the driver or party at fault for causing the collision is who must pay.
 This is typically the driver who broke a traffic law, such as texting and driving or running a red light.
 In a no-fault state, on the other hand, both drivers seek financial damages from their own car insurance policies, regardless of fault.
 Both types of insurance systems have pros and cons.

 In a fault state, one drawback is that an injured accident victim must prove fault before recovering financial benefits from a third-party insurance claim.
 A benefit, however, is that more compensation is generally available with a third-party car accident lawsuit.
 While it is easier to obtain insurance benefits in a no-fault state, the value of the settlement is often lower and the policyholder’s insurance premium will increase whether or not the driver was at fault.